TheThingsNetwork/docs/_archives/refactor/uno/_quickstart.md

     }
     ```

-8. Run another round of tests to verify that all payloads that don't convert to have a boolean `led` property are marked as invalid:
+8. Run another round of tests to verify all payloads that don't convert to have a boolean `led` property are marked invalid:

     ![](dashboard-validator.png)